exciteproject/EXannotator/README.md

 ### General
 The goal of Annotator Tool One is **"Reference String Extraction"**.
-It means that, Assessors can select reference strings one by one and compare it with the article pdf file (which is available in the same page) then add ```<ref>``` and ```</ref>``` tags to the start and end of each reference.
+It means that, Assessors can select reference strings one by one and compare it with the article pdf file (Which has the ability to be displayed on the same page) then add ```<ref>``` and ```</ref>``` tags to the start and end of each reference.

 ### How To Use
 1. put a copy of "Annotatortool1" folder in localhost folder.
 2. use this URL ```http://localhost:8080/Annotatortool1/index.html``` to run the tool.

+### Sample File To Use
+Here you can find some sample files to test the annotator tool one : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1)

 ### Output Sample
-Output File Format will be in XML.
+Output File will be in XML Format.
 This is a part of references section in output file:
 ```html
 .
 ..